Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

 remove plugins to remove functionality, add plugins to add functionality, or replace default plugins with re-configured or rewritten versions.

-The :meth:` whoosh_reloaded.qparser.QueryParser.add_plugin`,
+The :meth:` whoosh.qparser.QueryParser.add_plugin`,
-:meth:` whoosh_reloaded.qparser.QueryParser.remove_plugin_class`, and
+:meth:` whoosh.qparser.QueryParser.remove_plugin_class`, and
-:meth:` whoosh_reloaded.qparser.QueryParser.replace_plugin` methods let you manipulate the plugins in a ``QueryParser`` object.
+:meth:` whoosh.qparser.QueryParser.replace_plugin` methods let you manipulate the plugins in a ``QueryParser`` object.

 See :doc:`/api/qparser` for information about the available plugins.